Brady-Simon/language-demo/TypeScript/README.md

-## JavaScript
+## TypeScript

-A Tic-Tac-Toe game written using JS and Node.
+A Tic-Tac-Toe game written using TS and Node.

 ### Requirements